NatureServe Canada’s Ecosystem-based automated range maps (EBAR) initiative is developing publicly accessible range maps for priority species.

 If you are interested in participating as an expert reviewer please contact us at: EBAR-KBA@natureserve.ca, or complete this SURVEY to provide information on additional data sources for EBAR priority species and/or your availability to offer expert review to improve EBAR ranges.

 NatureServe Canada makes EBAR maps publicly available online at no cost.
 Species ranges are available in PDF format or as a geospatial data package with associated metadata (which facilitate customization and integration into standard GIS tools).
-EBAR species ranges are available below, the NatureServe Explorer platform (under the Distribution section), our Esri online app, and Esri Living Atlas.
+EBAR ranges are available below, on the NatureServe Explorer platform (Distribution section), on the NatureServe Explorer Pro platform (View Layers section), our Esri online app, and the Esri Living Atlas.

 To learn more about NatureServe Canada’s EBAR Mapping Project please contact us at: EBAR-KBA@natureserve.ca.